ECA Arbitration Procedure - main steps

 The decision-making phase of the proceedings shall be handled efficiently by the arbitral chamber in order to provide the parties with a settlement of their dispute in the best possible delays.

-In exceptionnally cases, the Rules of Arbitration for the ECA gives the arbitral chamber the possibility to follow an express procedure.
+In exceptionally cases, the Rules of Arbitration for the ECA give the arbitral chamber the possibility to follow an express procedure.

 Arbitral chamber award: final settlement of the dispute